SignalK/signalk.github.io/_developers/communication_protocols.md

 * The client generates a unique ID and sends a STOMP/MQTT SUBSCRIBE request for a suitable temporary queue name, using the unique ID `signalk.3202a939-1681-4a74-ad4b-3a90212e4f33.vessels.motu.navigation`.
-* The client then sends a Signal K subscribe message to `signalk.put` with the `reply-to` header set to the temporary queue name eg `reply-to=signalk.3202a939-1681-4a74-ad4b-3a90212e4f33.vessels.motu.navigation`.
+* The client then sends a Signal K subscribe message to `signalk.put` with the `reply-to` header set to the temporary queue name e.g. `reply-to=signalk.3202a939-1681-4a74-ad4b-3a90212e4f33.vessels.motu.navigation`.
 It listens on this queue.
-* The client then sends the Signal K subscribe message to queue `signalk.put` with the repy-to header set to the temporary queue name e.g. `repy-to=signalk.3202a939-1681-4a74-ad4b-3a90212e4f33.vessels.motu.navigation`.
+* The client then sends the Signal K subscribe message to queue `signalk.put` with the reply-to header set to the temporary queue name e.g. `repy-to=signalk.3202a939-1681-4a74-ad4b-3a90212e4f33.vessels.motu.navigation`.
 * The server will enable the subscription and send it to `signalk.3202a939-1681-4a74-ad4b-3a90212e4f33.vessels.motu.navigation`.